spidersocks/unified-backend/content/en/courses/Clevercal.md

 - Follow the standard enrolment process (short diagnostic assessment → placement → timetable & payment).
 See our enrollment policy for details.

 ### Fees & scheduling

+- Group lessons: HK$3,500–$4,500 for 10×45min; HK$4,500–$6,000 for 10×1hr, depending on level.
+- Private/1:1: [NO_ANSWER] (quoted by admin only).

-- Refer to tuition listing or contact us for up‑to‑date fees and available time slots.
+Refer to tuition listing or contact us for the latest fees and available time slots.